akhial/ocado-cubing/README.md

 # Ocado Cubing

-A very badly writing attempt at binning boxes :P forgive the horrible code.
+A very badly written attempt at binning boxes :P forgive the horrible code.

 Entry for GreatUniHack 2017.